 Due to the fact that several element61 consultants, each very experienced in one or more Performance Management areas, intervened, it was key to keep a clear overview on the overall project.
 This was done via a phased project planning, a thorough project issue log and a daily log, keeping track of all outstanding activities and a status by person.
 In this way, although not everybody was present all the time, the communication between the customer and the different team members was made much more streamlined and effective.

 Special attention was given to the data quality aspect.
 Although initially perceived as being good quality data, it turned out to be a potential pitfall after all.
-Here the E-PAC-TL concept was being put into practice; ETL standing for the well-know terms Extract, Transform & Load.
-PAC meaning Profiling, Analyzing and Cleansing of the data.
+Here the E-PAC-TL concept was being put into practice; ETL standing for the well-known terms Extract, Transform & Load.
+PAC means Profiling, Analyzing and Cleansing of the data.

 Another innovative aspect of the project consisted in the approach.
-This approach dealt with larger subject areas split up into manageable pieces which could be delivered on a frequently basis as increments of 2 to 3 months.
-Within this approach it was very important to act in a true coaching and knowledge sharing mode, where an important part of the efforts were executed by internal ECHO Group staff, who had no relevant BI nor data warehousing background at all prior to the project start. element61 developed a training and co-development program, ensuring that the internal resources acquired the necessary skills very efficiently.
-Here attention was given both to general concepts within data warehousing, such as data modeling and ETL, next to more in-depth topics towards the tooling itself.
+This approach dealt with larger subject areas split up into manageable pieces which could be delivered on a frequent basis as increments of 2 to 3 months.
+Within this approach, it was very important to act in a true coaching and knowledge-sharing mode, where an important part of the efforts was executed by internal ECHO Group staff, who had no relevant BI nor data warehousing background at all prior to the project start. element61 developed a training and co-development program, ensuring that the internal resources acquired the necessary skills very efficiently.
+Her attention was given both to general concepts within data warehousing, such as data modeling and ETL, next to more in-depth topics towards the tooling itself.

 The architecture of the project consisted in combining the most recent versions of components of the combined Microsoft & IBM Cognos stack.

 - Microsoft is used as a back-end environment: